 During the work group sessions students will discuss several case studies in which different profiles of primary and secondary school students with a plethora of problems within a school setting are given.
 Students will assess the problem and it’s underlying mechanisms based on course materials.
-Students will write a written advisory report taking the role of a School Psychologist making recommendations to the teacher, parents and/or school board.
+Students will write an essay taking the role of a School Psychologist making recommendations to the teacher, parents and/or school board based on scientific insights.

-As such, during the work group sessions, students will complete an assignment comprised of two parts.
+As such, during the work group sessions, students will complete two assignments.

-1. Students are required to explore and critically reflect on a casus and write an advisory report.
-This advisory report should be suitable for teachers, school boards, and/or parents.
-Students are also asked to review the reports from two peers.
+1. Students are required to explore and critically reflect on a casus and write an essay.
+This essay should be suitable for teachers, school boards, and/or parents.
+Students are also asked to review the essays from two peers.

-2. Students are required to take the role of a School Psychologist by presenting their advice to the teacher(s) or school board in front of a panel, which are other members of the work group.
-The advice needs to be based on the knowledge acquired during lectures on the learning principles and cognitive (and socio-emotional) development.
+2. Students are required to take the role of a School Psychologist by developing their own learning instruction and presenting this in the form of aknowledge clip..
+The knowledge clip needs to be based on the knowledge acquired during lectures on the learning principles and cognitive (and socio-emotional) development.